nybblegroup/technight-2025-12-4/README.md

 # Technight 2025-12 Monorepo

-A minimal monorepo setup with frontend (React + Vite) and dual backend options (Node/Express + TypeScript + Prisma OR Python/FastAPI).
+A minimal monorepo setup with frontend (React + Vite) and multiple backend options (Node/Express, Python/FastAPI, Java/Spring Boot, or .NET Core).
 The frontend connects directly to the backend APIs.

 ## Architecture Diagram